-In countries such as Germany, Sweden and Austria they’re compulsory during winter months.
+In countries such as Germany, Sweden and Austria, winter tyres are, as you may expect, compulsory during winter months.

 The main difference between winter tyres and regular tyres is the tread depth.

 On a winter tyre it starts at between 8 and 9mm, as opposed to 7 and 8mm on a regular tyre.

 The grooves within the tyre are wider and deeper as well, forming a larger channel for snow and water to travel through, which maintains grip on the road.